 The furnace hearth, which is at the very bottom of the furnace where the molten iron accumulates, has not been excavated.
 It appears to be intact.
 The hearth excavation will not be performed at this time.

-This furnace has three side openings, called Tuyeres (pronunced like “two years”,) for blowing air into the furnace.
-A fourth opening, called the casting arch was used to remove moltent iron and slag from the furnace.
+This furnace has three side openings, called Tuyeres (pronounced like “two years”), for blowing air into the furnace.
+A fourth opening, called the casting arch was used to remove molten iron and slag from the furnace.
 Two of the tuyere openings are now open and contain no historic remains on the blowing apparatus.
 The third however may contain the nozzle used to inject this air into the furnace.
 As with the hearth, excavation of this area will not take place at this time.

 The job contractor, DeGruchy, is aided by Historic Preservation Consultant, Carla Cielo, and Industrial Archeologist, Victor Rolando.
 Both Carla and Victor feel this furnace is a very important one, due to the fact that the bottom area of the furnace is intact and untouched since 1884.
 Excavation of this portion must be carefully planned and thought out.

 The photograph below is taken inside the furnace looking up.
 The area we see is called the bosh.
 The block you see at the top of the photograph was installed during the work done in 1980 and is not original to the furnace operation.
 Just below the block you can see the original bosh wall.
 This wall is made of firebrick glazed with fireproof clay.
 Attached to this clay is the remains of some moltent material which attached itself to the wall.

 Tuyere openings are shown in the following photographs.

 The image shown next it the South tuyere opening as shown from the outside of the furnace.

 Next we see the same tuyere opening as seen from the inside of the furnace.

 An exterior view of the casting arch opening is shown below.